Issue Writing Guidelines

 Please provide as detailed of a problem diagnosis in this field as possible.
 A precise step-by-step description is the best way to do it.

 For crashing issues it might help to have additional information in case you're able to provide that:

 Target Milestone: Think of it as a deadline; targets are "not determined" or "next build"--for most issues, stipulate "not determined."

 Attachments.
 It may be the case you need to add an attachment(s) to an Issue, either the one you file or another one.
 You can do it; the limit is 10MB, but please keep any attachment small, as most people use 56K connections.
 Attaching a file to an issue is a two-step procedure and is not obvious.
 You must first submit the issue or locate the issue to which you wish to attach the file.
 Then, you can add the file as an attachment to that issue.
 There will be a link in the issue body that reads:Create a new attachment (proposed patch, testcase, etc.)

 Note: You cannot add OpenOffice files natively.
 They must be added as "binary" files.
 This is a temporary problem.

 Hints: Reduce the size of your file as much as possible.
 And, if you are uploading an HTML document, be sure to compress it first (Zip or tar it), otherwise it gets corrupted when others try to download it.

 (These Bug Writing Guidelines were originally written for Mozilla by Eli Goldberg.
 Thanks to Claudius Gayle, Peter Mock, Chris Pratt, Louis Suarez-Potts, Tom Schutter, and Chris Yeh for contributing to this document.
-Constructive suggestions and feedback is welcome.
+Constructive suggestions and feedback are welcome.
 In this case just post your suggestions to the dev@qa mailing list.)